 Stikwood is peel and stick reclaimed wood planks from responsibly managed forests.
 These planks are made right here in the USA, are thin and lightweight, and are nearly waste-free!
 Lucky for us, they are also SUPER EASY TO INSTALL!
 Yep.
 Put down that hammer and nails.
 And NO, it’s not vinyl.
 It’s natural wood.

 You’ll have fun choosing from Stikwood’s lovely options for wood finishes too.
 Here are samples I received after requesting a few favorites:

 Cost for Materials

-The cost is approximately $12 per square foot, and in addition to fabulous quality, you’ll benefit from Stikwood’s peel and stick innovation and installation ease (just say NO to labor intensive!).
+The cost is currently approximately $14 per square foot, and in addition to fabulous quality, you’ll benefit from Stikwood’s peel and stick innovation and installation ease (just say NO to labor intensive!).
 Let’s face it.
 Time is money, and this wood accent wall only took 3 hours on a weeknight!